The Paul Law Firm P.C.

 Where Emergency Room Errors Commonly Occur

-Emergency room error claims arise from care provided in:
+Emergency room error claims may arise from care provided in:

 • Hospital emergency departments